 La Casa Latina’s Goals

-- Collaborate with the Latino Coalition to create programs that represent the rich diversity of the Latino Community and reflect the artistic, academic, cultural, social and political aspects of all Latinos at Penn.
+- Collaborate with the Latinx Coalition to create programs that represent the rich diversity of the Latinx Community and reflect the artistic, academic, cultural, social and political aspects of all Latinos at Penn.

-- Establish new resources, programs and services to attract new Latino members of the community to La Casa Latina.
+- Establish new resources, programs and services to attract new Latinx members of the community to La Casa Latina.

-- Partner with University departments to provide resources, services, and programs toward the goal of retaining Latino students.
+- Partner with University departments to provide resources, services, and programs toward the goal of retaining Latinx students.

 - Develop revenue sources for the support of its new programming, resources, services and facilities.

-- Establish new resources, programs and services to recruit and better serve first-year Latino students in their transition to college and integration at Penn.
+- Establish new resources, programs and services to recruit and better serve first-year Latinx students in their transition to college and integration at Penn.

 - Increase the community’s awareness and utilization of its services through outreach programs.